davewalker5/FlightRecorder/docker/ui/README.md

 #### Volumes

-The description of the container parameters, above, specifies that a folder containing the SQLite database file for the Drone Flight Log is mounted in the running container, using the "-v" parameter.
+The description of the container parameters, above, specifies that a folder containing the SQLite database file for the Flight Recorder is mounted in the running container, using the "-v" parameter.

 That folder should contain a SQLite database that has been created using the instructions in the [Flight Recorder wiki](https://github.com/davewalker5/FlightRecorderDb/wiki).